Bloodhound

 The bloodhound is a large scent hound, originally bred for hunting deer, wild boar, rabbits, and since the Middle Ages, for tracking people.
 Believed to be descended from hounds once kept at the Abbey of Saint-Hubert, Belgium, in French it is called le chien de Saint-Hubert.

-This breed is famed for its ability to discern human scent over great distances, even days later.
-Its extraordinarily keen sense of smell is combined with a strong and tenacious tracking instinct, producing the ideal scent hound.
-It is used by police and law enforcement all over the world to track escaped prisoners, missing people, and lost pets.
+This breed is known for its ability to discern human scent over large distances and extended periods of time through its keen sense of smell and strong tracking instincts.
+Bloodhounds are used by police and law enforcement around the world to track fugitives, missing people, and lost pets.